 Editing the Barong Dress in CLO3D

 This is the first time I used CLO3D program.
-I always knew about it but never had the chance to try it out. and since there was only 30 days of trial I can use, I timed it so I can use it for this project.
+I always knew about it but never had the chance to try it out. and since there were only 30 days of trial I can use, I timed it so I can use it for this project.
 That is if the program is straight forward enough.
 It took a bit of tutorials before I got the hang of the program.

 I didn’t get to take images of the the first few trials of the Barong dress on CLO.
 I didn’t think at this time that I would use CLO as part of my process.
 What I first did is started from a block we have at Massey.
 Transferred the file to Illustrator, then to clo.
 I explained this part in the Making of the Terno dress post.
 There I did the pattern the way I did in Accumark.
 Same results, same feeling.